Spring Refresh and Healing

 Create Your Own Morning Yoga Asana Practice

-Establish a morning yoga asana practice that is something enjoyable to look forward to and fosters awareness of the breath, of the present moment balance and establishes harmony of the sympathetic and parasympathetic aspects of the nervous system.
+Establish a morning yoga asana practice that is something enjoyable to look forward to and fosters awareness of the breath, of the present moment balance and establishes the harmony of the sympathetic and parasympathetic aspects of the nervous system.

 On days you feel like you need to move more, do my detox practice: